Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Introduction

 Despite its effectiveness as a tool to compute quantities of interest for the aforementioned models, this approach suffers from the problem that its derivation is not entirely rigorous, since it often involves a discretization procedure in time that, when talking the continuum limit, would yield functional integrals with respect to a non-existing infinite dimensional Lebesgue measure.
-Efforts to circumvent this issue have been made in \cite{butko2016feynman, butko2012lagrangian, bottcher2011feynman}, where the Feller semigroup for a large class of stochastic processes is constructed via a finite-dimensional approximation based on the Chernoff's theorem.
-This procedure relies on the knowledge of the pseudodifferential operator that generates the strongly continuous semigroup, see \cite{schilling2010symbol}.
+Efforts to circumvent this issue have been made in \cite{butko2016feynman}, where the Feller semigroup for a large class of stochastic processes is constructed via a finite-dimensional approximation based on the Chernoff's theorem.
 Complementarily, in \cite{bonicelli2023algebraic} the authors addressed the problem of showing that, at every perturbative order, expectations of functions of the solution labelled by suitable Feynman diagrams coincide with the ones obtained by directly expanding the solution as a formal power series of the perturbative parameter.
-Their approach relies on techniques typical of algebraic quantum field theory \cite{brunetti2015advances, rejzner2016perturbative} and from their applications to singular stochastic PDEs \cite{bonicelli2023schrodinger, bonicelli2023stochastic, bonicelli2023microlocal} to systematically compute the contractions forming Feynman diagrams via a deformation of the algebraic structures involved.
+Their approach relies on techniques typical of algebraic quantum field theory \cite{rejzner2016perturbative} and from their applications to singular stochastic PDEs \cite{bonicelli2023schrodinger, bonicelli2023stochastic, bonicelli2023microlocal} to systematically compute the contractions forming Feynman diagrams via a deformation of the algebraic structures involved.

-The second part of this paper aims at extending the results of \cite{bonicelli2023algebraic} to the case of a generic It\^o diffusion with polynomially bounded Lipschitz coefficients by showing that the formal series expansion of the path integral expectations coincides with the exotic B-series representation introduced above.
-In the following we give a concise overview of the main idea at the heart of the Martin-Siggia-Rose (MSR) construction. the Martin-Siggia-Rose expectation of the composition between $f\in C^\infty(\R)$ and the solution of \eqref{Eq: SDE} at times $t\in[0,T]$ coincides with the infinite-dimensional integral
+The second part of this paper aims at extending the results of \cite{bonicelli2023algebraic} to the case of a generic It\^o diffusion by showing that the formal series expansion of the path integral expectations coincides with the exotic B-series representation introduced above.
+In the following we give a concise overview of the main idea at the heart of the Martin-Siggia-Rose (MSR) construction.
+The MSR expectation of the composition between $f\in C^\infty(\R)$ and the solution of \eqref{Eq: SDE} at times $t\in[0,T]$ is identified with the infinite-dimensional integral

 over a space of paths $(\psi,\tilde{\psi})\in{\mathcal{C}\times \tilde{\mathcal{C}}}$ such that $\psi(0)=u_0$ and whose regularity depends on the explicit form of the coefficients.
 The action functional has the form